-Last week, Björk's 2011 album app Biophilia landed in New York's revered Museum of Modern Art, but last night The Guardian reported that it'll soon be headed to another institution that's at least as hallowed: the school systems of several Scandinavian countries, including her native Iceland.
+Last week, Björk's 2011 album app Biophilia landed in New York's revered Museum of Modern Art, but The Guardian reports that it'll also soon be headed to another institution that's at least as hallowed: the school systems of several Scandinavian countries, including her native Iceland.

 The Icelandic singer first launched her Biophilia Educational Program back in 2011 with help from the University of Iceland and several instructors for Reykjavik City Schools.
 In a statement on the initiative's website it claims the project "designed to inspire children to explore their own creativity, and to learn about music and science through new technologies."